danleavitt0/codecamp-examples/passingParameters/README.md

 	console.log(“Hello, ” + name)
 }
 ```
-Inside the function, the parameter is used like any other variable
+- Inside the function, the parameter is used like any other variable

-To tell the function what the value of name should be you pass it as an argument during the function call
+- To tell the function what the value of name should be you pass it as an argument during the function call

 ```js
 var userName = prompt('What is your name? ')
 sayHello("Daniel")
 sayHello(userName)
 ```
-The first time that sayHello is called, the parameter ‘name’ is set to Daniel.
+- The first time that sayHello is called, the parameter ‘name’ is set to Daniel.

-The second time the value of ‘name’ will be whatever the user inputted
+- The second time the value of ‘name’ will be whatever the user inputted

-It is also to pass two numbers to a function by separating the values with commas.
-The order that the variables are placed when the function is called is the order they will be assigned the parameters in the function definition.
+A function can accept any number of parameters.
+- Values should be separated by commas.

 ```js
 function total (num1, num2) {
 	var total = num1 + num2